This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Spice: this apple crumble cheesecake works with all sorts of spices.
-Feel free to swap the ground cinnamon for ginger or mixed spice if you prefer.
+Spice: swap the ground cinnamon for ginger or mixed spice if you prefer.

-- Fruit - although this is an apple crumble cheesecake, you can use pears instead.
-Alternatively, feel free to use a mixture of the two.
+Fruit: although this is an apple crumble cheesecake, you can use pears instead.
+Or feel free to use a mixture of the two.

 Here’s how to make Apple Crumble Cheesecake: